-Primary school swimming in public
+Primary school swimming

-These will be planned as an offsite visit in line with the school's Offsite Visits and Learning Outside the Classroom Policy.
+These lessons will be planned as an offsite visit in line with the school's Offsite Visits and Learning Outside the Classroom Policy where they take place on the school premises with a host pool.

 The school will obtain a copy of the pool's standard operating procedure (PSOP) sometimes referred to as a normal operating procedure (NOP) and emergency action plan (EAP) which identify the safety arrangements for the host pool.